 The PHA will determine whether there is adequate funding to issue vouchers, approve moves to higher cost units and areas, and continue subsidizing all current participants by comparing the PHA's annual budget authority to the annual total HAP needs on a monthly basis.
 The total HAP needs for the calendar year will be projected by establishing the actual HAP costs year to date.
 To that figure, the PHA will add anticipated HAP expenditures for the remainder of the calendar year.
 Projected HAP expenditures will be calculated by multiplying the projected number of units leased per remaining months by the most current month's average HAP.
-The projected number of units leased per month will take into account the average monthly turnover of participant families.
-If the total annual HAP needs equal or exceed the annual budget authority, or if the PHA cannot support the cost of the proposed subsidy commitment (voucher issuance or move) based on the funding analysis, the PHA will be considered to have insufficient funding.
+The projected number of participant families.
+If the total annual HAP needs equal or exceed the annual budget authority and funding reserves, or if the PHA cannot support the cost of the proposed subsidy commitment (voucher issuance or move) based on the funding analysis, the PHA will be considered to have insufficient funding.